Lindsay Hoyle: Personal life

 Hoyle lives in Adlington, Lancashire.
 As Speaker of the House of Commons he has an official residence at Speaker's House, at the northeast corner of the Palace of Westminster, which is used for official functions and meetings and which has private accommodation in a four-bedroom apartment upstairs.

 Hoyle has been married twice and has had two daughters.
 He was married from 1974 to Lynda Anne Fowler; they divorced in 1982.
 In June 1993, Hoyle married Catherine Swindley, who succeeded him as the Labour Councillor for Adlington in May 1998.
 He has also employed his wife as his part-time constituency secretary.
-Hoyle's elder daughter, Emma, used to work at his constituency office, in which capacity she represented him at Chorley Borough Council.
+Hoyle's elder daughter, Emma Fox, used to work at his constituency office, in which capacity she represented him at Chorley Borough Council.

-Hoyle and Conservative Maldon District Councillor Miriam Lewis also had a daughter, Natalie Lewis-Hoyle, who was found hanged in her bedroom, in December 2017, at the age of 28.
+Hoyle and Conservative Maldon District Councillor Miriam Lewis also had a daughter, Natalie Lewis-Hoyle, a Conservative parish councillor who was found hanged in her bedroom, in December 2017, at the age of 28.
 Hoyle said he was "truly devastated" by her death.
-An inquest subsequently returned an open verdict as to the cause of death.
+An inquest subsequently returned an open conclusion verdict as to the cause of her death.
+Shortly before the 2019 general election, he revealed that he had been diagnosed with type 1 diabetes.

 Away from politics, he is a supporter of his local football league team, Bolton Wanderers, and rugby league team Warrington Wolves.
-He currently serves as President of the Rugby Football League.
+He served as president of the Rugby Football League between 2022 and 2024.

-Hoyle has described himself as an animal lover and houses a number of pets, which he has named after notable figures in British political history.
-Amongst them are his parrot Boris (after former Conservative Prime Minister Boris Johnson), his tortoise Maggie (after Margaret Thatcher) and Attlee (Clement Attlee), his brown tabby Maine Coon cat.
-He also operates an Instagram page for the latter, where he regularly shares pictures of his animals.
+Hoyle has described himself as an animal lover and has a number of pets, which he has named after notable figures in British political history.
+Amongst them are his parrot Boris (after former Conservative Prime Minister Boris Johnson), his tortoise Maggie (after Margaret Thatcher) and Attlee (Clement Attlee), his brown tabby Maine Coon cat who spends time in the House of Commons.
+In July 2024, he announced the addition of another cat called Clem, a black cat with Bengal markings, and suggested, "I think we should have cats across the House that look after the rodent population".
+He also operates an Instagram page for Attlee, where he regularly shares pictures of the cat in the House of Commons.
+On 15 February 2024 Hoyle presented a Guinness World Record certificate to the 192-year-old giant tortoise Jonathan, the world's oldest living land animal, during a visit to the island of St Helena.

-He stated that he had been diagnosed with Type 1 diabetes shortly before the 2019 general election.

 From his father's ennoblement in 1997 he was entitled to the style of The Honourable.
 He gained the style of The Right Honourable when sworn into the Privy Council on 12 February 2013.
 Hoyle was appointed as the Chancellor of the University of Gibraltar in 2020.

+Hoyle's father Doug Hoyle died in April 2024 at the age of 98.

+In January 2025 Hoyle made a guest appearance, in a cameo role as a Lancastrian rambler, in the ITV soap opera Emmerdale, to celebrate its 10,000th episode.